besq/besq/README.md

 - 👋 Hi, I’m @besq
-- 👀 I’m interested in Java.
+- 👀 I’m interested in "Everything related to Java".
-- 🌱 I’m currently learning "Spring-Boot" and try to be a "decent senior developer"
+- 🌱 I’m currently learning "Spring-Boot" and try to be a "decent senior developer" including devops work.
 - 💞️ I would appreciate any advice/help/guidance.
 - 📫 Reach me at email: quachbinh0503@gmail.com